The Roots Project – A Musical Family Affair

 Merci beaucoup les amis!
 Grâce à vous, notre famille vient de realizer un rêve!!

-The Roots Project invites these 4 individuals to come together and blend not only their talents, but also their different musical influences, as they all have their own stylistic approach.
-It shall be an interesting combination of ingredients gently placed into the mix, that will no doubt translate into something tasty and new.
+Four individuals come together and blend not only their talents, but also their different musical influences, as they all have their own stylistic approach.
+It has been an interesting combination of ingredients gently placed into the mix, which translated into something tasty and new for each of us.

 Profession: Singer songwriter, producer & voice teacher

 Musical Style: Rock & industrial pop

 Instruments: Lead vocals, piano and electronic programming

 Angie, the first born, is no stranger to the music scene, nor to the crowd funding approach to music making.
 She has successfully completed 2 projects recording her 2 first albums “Once Upon A Dream” (gothic-pop-rock) and “Shadow Revelations” (electro-industrial-pop).
 She is a singer-songwriter, piano player, composer and producer who loves to surprise her audience with concept performances… even playing percussion parts… with water!